PLEASE SHARE ELECTRONICALLY ♻ DO

 world (environmental options like renewable energy/materials, reducing other

 harmful gas emissions, more effective carbon sequestration methods).
-However, your individual actions can help,
+However, your individual actions can help, and certainly won’t hurt!
+According to the EPA, transportation and

 for every adult in every developed country on the planet—are listed in order of